1000 Series: School & Community Relations

 To become an active volunteer for the Linn-Mar Community School District the following items must be completed prior to volunteering:

-4. In-person meeting with the Community Services Coordinator
+4. In-person meeting with the Community Services Coordinator; and

-5. Once approved, submit a volunteer disclosure statement on an annual basis
+5. Once approved, the submission of a volunteer disclosure statement on an annual basis.

 For information on the district’s volunteer program contact: